-Looking for useful resources to help you in your communication or public relations studies at Fairfield?
+Looking for useful resources to help you in your communication or public relations studies at Fairfield University?
+Then look no further than this page.
 Download documents for communication majors and minors, find news and resources related to the field of communication and public relations, and check out Comm.Unity, the Department's Student Club.

 Please note: Many links provided on this page connect to downloadable files in PDF format, for which your computer requires Adobe Reader.
 If you do not have this application, download it for free.

-Comm and PR majors are inherently social and we offer a host of opportunities to get involved with your faculty and fellow majors both face-to-face and virtually.
-Get involved with your major to get the most out of your major!
+Communication and PR majors are inherently social, so Fairfield is proud to offer a host of opportunities to get involved with your faculty and fellow majors both face-to-face and virtually.

 Comm.Unity: The Student Communication Club